-The Compensation Committee approved beneficial stock ownership guidelines equal to one times base cash compensation for all NEOs and directors.
+In February 2022, the Compensation Committee increased beneficial stock ownership guidelines for all NEOs to equal to three times their respective base cash compensation.
+The Compensation Committee has maintained beneficial stock ownership guidelines equal to one times base cash compensation for directors.
 For those NEOs and directors who currently do not beneficially own any or sufficient stock to meet that requirement, open market purchases are not required.
 Rather, as restricted stock awards / restricted stock units vest, 60% of the vested stock must be retained until the ownership requirement is met, and as options are exercised, 60% of the spread must be retained in the form of stock until the ownership target is met.